dennisppaul/umfeld-arduino/documentation/DOCUMENTATION.md

 ```
 umfeld-example-app
+├── application.cpp
 ├── CMakeLists.txt
-├── image.png
+└── data
-└── umfeld-example-app.cpp
+    └── umfeld.png
 ```

-the directory `umfeld-example-app` should contain all source, header and resources ( e.g images, fonts and moview ) files.
+the directory `umfeld-example-app` should contain all source, and header files as well as all resources ( e.g images, fonts and movies ) in a `data` folder.

 in this example `umfeld-example-app.cpp` is the main source file containing the *entry points* used by *Umfeld*: